 - Proactive reduction of people congestion via controlled pedestrian flow

 - Perform temperature checks and electronic screenings before leaving campus for away competitions

-- We will follow the MDH and UMAC 21-day phase in process for all fall athletes
+- We will follow the MDH and UMAC 21-day phase-in process for all fall athletes

-- We will limit the usage of our Athletic Training Room but are committed to provide the same level of excellent healthcare with our partners from Twin City Orthopedics.
+- We will limit the usage of our Athletic Training Room but are committed to providing the same level of excellent healthcare with our partners from Twin City Orthopedics.
 Appointments to visit an Athletic Trainer will be available.

 - Require masks on buses and follow all UMAC protocols when hosting or traveling to UMAC schools.